mariamalini234/bcleg_assessment/governance/label-configuration-proposal.md

 ## Kindly Note:
-The provided output file named 'BCLeg_datafiles_updated.xls' has the scanned sites marked with respective labels and descriptors.
+The provided output file named 'BCLeg_datafiles_updated.xlsx' has the scanned sites marked with respective labels and descriptors.

 ## Label mapping